 Published on April 11th, 2008 | by Megan Prusynski28

-10 Business Practices that Reduce Your Footprint
+10 Sustainable Business Practices that Reduce Your Footprint

 Starting a green business (or making an existing one greener) can often seem like a daunting task.
 As I start my own business, I am compiling a mental checklist of all small, simple things I can do in my day-to-day operations to lighten my footprint on the planet and reduce global warming.
 By building environmentally conscious practices into my work flow from the start, I hope to start off on the right foot and keep taking steps toward sustainability.

 There’s always more you can do, but the most important thing is to do something!
 Baby steps in the right direction are certainly better than going backwards or not moving at all.
-Thankfully, many green business practices are not only eco-friendly, but they’re friendly on the company budget as well.
+Thankfully, many sustainable business practices are not only eco-friendly, but they’re friendly on the company budget as well.
 So even if the benefits to the planet are hard to see, benefits to your bottom line may be more visible.